ctom2/kepler-analysis/README.md

 Replication of data analysis presented by the team responsible for Kepler-16b discovery.

 ## Overview
 In this notebook I try to replicate the photometry introduced in paper announcing the dicovery of planet in the Kepler-16 system using the [Lightkurve](https://github.com/KeplerGO/lightkurve) package for Kepler & TESS time series analysis in Python.
 The Kepler-16 is a binary system with a discovered planet orbiting the pair of low-mass starts.

 The work is based on paper [Kepler-16: A Transiting Circumbinary Planet](https://arxiv.org/pdf/1109.3432.pdf).

+## ⚠️ Future work
+Creating application that can analyse the lightcurves on its own in a same way as it is described in the Jupyter notebook and create output with description of the system.

 ## Author
 Tomáš Chobola, 2019